Apply to the School of Public Policy Undergraduate Research Experience Program

 The topics and projects that have already been advanced through the UREP reflect the breadth of faculty expertise in the School of Public Policy.
 In past semesters, for instance, the students have been trained to construct and manage public opinion surveys and analyze data through the UMass Poll; to draft in-depth literature reviews about sanitation reform in India; to conduct archival research on the death penalty; and to compile and analyze a database of the ratification of international environmental treaties – just to name a few projects!

 The UREP projects are compensated through academic credit, not a paycheck.
-Students selected to participate in UREP will be enrolled in SPP or LEGAL 398R - Research Practicum.
+Students selected to participate in UREP will be enrolled in PUBPOL or LEGAL 398R - Research Practicum.
 Students may take up to 18 practicum credits while at UMass.
 Those credits may count toward the total needed for graduation.

 For Legal Studies majors, the research credits do not count toward major requirements.